iPlug2/iPlug2/WDL/swell/swell_myapp/readme.txt

     3. This notice may not be removed or altered from any source distribution.

 Minimal SWELL win32/linux/macOS GUI application starting point, feel free to base your applications on this.

+NOTE: this project is not configured to be compiled in-place, you should move it to be alongside WDL, e.g.

+cp -a ./WDL/swell/swell_myapp ./my_new_app